Language Requirement

 Specific majors and minors may also require additional semesters of language study.
 Please check with the appropriate department or your academic adviser.

 If there is a difference between the requirements of the two majors, students need to fulfill the higher requirement.
-A student majoring in science and arts is required to complete three consecutive semesters of the same language, or a class equivalent to level FL3 or higher.
+A student majoring in science and arts is required to complete three consecutive semesters of the same language.

 Many placement tests can be taken online prior to coming to campus.
 Please take them before you register for classes.